Muqaddar (2017 film): Release

 The film is released on Chhath (26 October 2017) in the major areas of Bihar and Jharkhand.
 The Uttar Pradesh Government have subsided the taxes on the film.

 Soundtrack

 The music for "Muqaddar" was composed by Madhukar Anand with lyrics penned by Pyare Lal Yadav, Azad Singh, Arvind Tiwari and Pawan Pandey.
 It was produced under the "Wave Music".
 The soundtrack was released in "Wave Music" label, which consists of 9 songs.
 The full album is recorded by Khesari Lal Yadav, Priyanka Singh, Indu Sonali, Honey B, Mohan Rathod, Madhukar Anand and Ranjeeta.

-His first song "Saj Ke Sawar Ke" released on 1 October 2017, second song "Horha Ke Chana" released on 9 October 2017, third song " Phoolwa Sukhal Ba" released on 17 October 2017, fourth song "Sahjada Ke Sang Sahajadi" released on 17 October 2017 at official YouTube handle of Wave Music and he gots 125 millions, 65 millions, 44 millions and 98 millions views respectively.
-All song of this film are superhit on YouTube.
+His first song "Saj Ke Sawar Ke" released on 1 October 2017, second song "Horha Ke Chana" released on 9 October 2017, third song " Phoolwa Sukhal Ba" released on 17 October 2017, fourth song "Sahjada Ke Sang Sahajadi" released on 17 October 2017 at official YouTube handle of Wave Music and he gots 125 million, 65 million, 44 million and 98 million views respectively.